Bash and scripting

 Search

-Time: 2022-12-08 00:25:10.828 UTC AccountID: 1563 Env: prod [...]
+Given file containing multiple lines of this form: Time: 2022-12-08 00:25:10.828 UTC AccountID: 1563 Env: prod [...]

-and we want to find the value between AccountID and Env, we can use:sed -e 's/.*AccountID: \(.*\)Env.*/\1/' log_file.txt
+and we want to find the value between AccountID and Env, we can use: sed -e 's/.*AccountID: \(.*\)Env.*/\1/' log_file.txt

 TBC..............